Best white wine selections for 2025

 Gewürztraminer: the most fragrant white wine

-Gewürztraminer is a high-quality white wine originally from Alsace.
-Its name comes from the German word “Gewürz,” meaning “spiced”—a nod to its intense and fragrant character, often showing notes of lychee, rose petals, and sweet spices.
+Gewürztraminer is a high quality white wine originally from Alsace, though it is cultivated also in other wine regions as Italy and France.
+Its name comes from the German word “Gewürz” meaning “spiced”, a fitting reference to its intensely aromatic profile marked by notes of lychee, rose petals and sweet spices.

-If you’re looking for the best white wine to pair with cheese, this one’s a standout.
-Gewürztraminer is especially delicious alongside bold options like Gorgonzola or Roquefort.
+If you’re looking for the best white wine to pair with cheese Gewürztraminer is a standout, especially alongside bold options like Gorgonzola or Roquefort.

 Iconic white wines: building a white wine collection

-• They come from historic vineyards and prestigious regions, such as Burgundy and Alsace.
+• They come from historic vineyards in prestigious regions such as Burgundy and Alsace.

-While red wines tend to dominate the world of collectibles, certain whites—like Burgundy Grand Crus or age-worthy Rieslings— command just as much prestige and value.
+Though red wines dominate the world of collectibles, certain whites like Burgundy Grand Crus or Rieslings can rival them in prestige and value.

 Mastering white wine serving temperature

-You don’t need to be a sommelier to enjoy a bottle at its best—mastering white wine serving temperature is a simple but powerful way to enhance its flavor, aroma, and mouthfeel.
-And while temperature matters, other elements—like acidity, alcohol level (ABV), and aging potential—play a key role in how a wine tastes and feels.
+You don’t need to be a sommelier to enjoy a bottle at its best.
+Mastering white wine serving temperature is the simplest yet most effective way to enhance its flavor, aroma and texture.
+Along with temperature other elements like acidity, alcohol level (ABV) and aging potential play a key role in how a wine tastes and feels.

-Recognizing these characteristics makes it easier to pick a good white wine that suits both your palate and the moment.
-In the chart below, we’ll explore optimal serving temperatures for different white wine styles and share practical advice to help you get the most out of every pour.
+Understanding these elements makes it easier to pick a good white wine that suits your preferences and the occasion.
+In the chart below, we’ll explore optimal serving temperatures for different white wine styles and share practical advice to help you enjoy a glass at its fullest.

-White Wine Nam ABV Tannin / Acidity Aging Potential Serving Temp
+White Wine Bottle ABV Tannin / Acidity Aging Potential Serving Temp

 Terlan Pinot Grigio 2018 – Cantina Terlan 13,5% High acidity 8-10 years 46–50°F